Korjubzot/virtual-pet/README.md

 ### Commands

+`pet` gives you your pets stats: name, age, hunger, fitness, and any children.

-growUp() ages your pet 1, adds 5 hunger, and reduces their fitness by 3.
+`pet.growUp()` ages your pet 1, adds 5 hunger, and reduces their fitness by 3.

-walk() improves fitness by 4 points, to a maximum of 10.
+`pet.walk()` improves fitness by 4 points, to a maximum of 10.

-feed() reduces hunger by 3, to a minimum of 0.
+`pet.feed()` reduces hunger by 3, to a minimum of 0.

-checkUp() tells you if your pet is hungry, restless, both, or none!
+`pet.checkUp()` tells you if your pet is hungry, restless, both, or none!

-adoptChild() lets your pet adopt a new baby.
+`pet.adoptChild()` lets your pet adopt a new baby.
 The circle of life really is wonderful.

 ## Contributing